Research on Machine Learning and Artificial Intelligence

 Resource-aware Machine Learning aims to adapt technologies to save energy, memory and computational resources.

 Researchers of the Lamarr Institute are dedicated to developing sustainable and environmentally friendly Machine Learning solutions that save energy and computational resources.
 For this purpose, we study the connection between hardware and Machine Learning.
 It is our goal to make Machine Learning available even on devices with restricted computing power and limited energy and memory resources.

-Human-centered Systems are designed to interact with humans and deliver explainable and comprehensible results.
+Human-centered AI Systems are designed to interact with humans and deliver explainable and comprehensible results.

 © sittinan –

 Trustworthy AI builds on robust, verifiable procedures and forms the basis for certifying AI applications.

 Trustworthiness has many facets and concerns, apart from computer science, diverse subjects, ranging from psychology and philosophy to economy and law.
 Consequently, the scientists from the Lamarr Institute who are working on trustworthy applications of Artificial Intelligence are members of an interdisciplinary team.
 For their research, they consider the overall pipeline of data gathering, storing, accessing, sampling, preprocessing, model selection, modeling, adapting, and applying the model to a process with a certain outcome and impact.

 Embodied Artificial Intelligence refers to AI that is embedded in physical systems, such as robots, and can interact with the surroundings.